captureage/calang/README.md

 <small>*Not to be confused with the inferior compiler toolchain called "clang"*</small>
 A revolutionary programming language that combines **C**ss and **A**ssembler to write modern web apps.

+To test it out head over to the [playground](https://calang.captureage.com/playground)!

 ## Table of contents
 - [Features](#Features)
 - [Concepts](#Concepts)